-A "qualified REIT subsidiary" is a corporation, all of the stock of which is owned by a REIT.
+A "qualified REIT subsidiary" is a corporation, other than a taxable REIT subsidiary, all of the stock of which is owned by a REIT.
 Under the Internal Revenue Code, a qualified REIT subsidiary is not treated as a separate corporation from the REIT.
 Rather, all of the assets, liabilities, and items of income, deduction, and credit of the qualified REIT subsidiary are treated as the assets, liabilities, and items of income, deduction, and credit of the REIT for purposes of the REIT income and asset tests described below.